Showcasing Your Diversity

 - Pittsburgh Professional Women

 While international students face unique challenges in seeking U.S. employment after graduation, they also have experience and skills that are valued in the U.S. job market.
-To be successful in your job search as an international student, be sure to take advantage of the programs and resources offered by CDPA.
+To be successful in your job search as an international student, be sure to take advantage of the programs and resources offered by the Career Center.
 Also, it’s important to visit the Office of International Services, as they offer resources and information on work regulation guidelines.

 International Student and Community Resource List